jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The first thing you must know is not all kings were con artists.

 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
-The first divine leaders were heroes of a classic tale.
-In fact, these kings and their noble families defeated monsters to create a peaceful country for the people to live in.
+The first divine leaders were in fact great heroes of a classic tale.
+In fact, these kings and their noble families defeated monsters to create a peaceful country for ordinary people to live in.

-Their countries needed peace badly.
+The people needed peace badly.
 After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
 Often called the Dark Ages because there were few books, ink, or even literate people to write anything down.
 When Rome fell, advanced civilization was gone, most infrastructure like sanitation, roads, and farms were left to rot.
 Anarchy ruled where Rome's Caesars once did.

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
 They said "follow me, recognize my political rights and I'll rebuild civilization."